 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- Describe and apply the principles of performance psychology and nutrition to the extreme athlete;
+- Describe and apply principles of leadership, followership and team-working in emergency situations

 |Field of Education||Commencing Student Contribution 1,3||Grandfathered Student Contribution 1,3||Approved Pathway Course Student Contribution 2,3||Domestic Full Fee 4|

 1 Please refer to more information on student contribution amounts.

 2 Please refer to more information on eligibility and Approved Pathway courses.